iterative/ldb-resources/documentation/Command-summary.md

 $ ldb add --query 'class == `cats`'
 ```

-`--sort <model with arguments>`
+`--pipe <executable with arguments>`

-Passes a list of objects through external program (or ML model) that sorts them according to match criteria.
+Passes a list of objects through external program (e.g. an ML model) that filters or sorts them according to match criteria.
 Often used with `--limit`.

 *Use case:*
 ```
-$ ldb add --ml CLIP 'cat sitting on a chair' --limit 100 # returns 100 images that best match the provided semantic embedding
+$ ldb add --pipe clip-text 'cat sitting on a chair' --limit 100 # returns 100 images that best match the provided semantic embedding
 ```

 `--limit <integer>`